oscarpete/taskmanager/README.md

-# uptask
+# Task Manager

-UpTask is a web and mobile platform intended for use by managers to help organize their staff.
+TaskManager is a web and mobile platform intended for use by managers to help organize their staff, similar to asana

 Project made with NodeJs